cockroachdb/docs/_includes/v22.2/metric-names-serverless.md

 `raft.rcvd.vote` | Number of MsgVote messages received by this store `raft.rcvd.voteresp` | Number of MsgVoteResp messages received by this store `raft.ticks` | Number of Raft ticks queued `raftlog.behind` | Number of Raft log entries followers on other stores are behind.
 This gauge provides a view of the aggregate number of log entries the Raft leaders on this node think the followers are behind.
-Since a raft leader may not always have a good estimate for this information for all of its followers, and since followers are expected to be behind (when they are not required as part of a quorum) *and* the aggregate thus scales like the count of such followers, it is difficult to meaningfully interpret this metric.
+Since a Raft leader may not always have a good estimate for this information for all of its followers, and since followers are expected to be behind (when they are not required as part of a quorum) *and* the aggregate thus scales like the count of such followers, it is difficult to meaningfully interpret this metric.
-`raftlog.truncated` | Number of Raft log entries truncated `range.adds` | Number of range additions `range.raftleadertransfers` | Number of raft leader transfers `range.removes` | Number of range removals `range.snapshots.generated` | Number of generated snapshots
+`raftlog.truncated` | Number of Raft log entries truncated `range.adds` | Number of range additions `range.raftleadertransfers` | Number of Raft leader transfers `range.removes` | Number of range removals `range.snapshots.generated` | Number of generated snapshots
 `range.snapshots.recv-in-progress` | Number of non-empty snapshots in progress on a receiver store